It is assumed that a codeshare with BA, which also flies to Alicante from Gatwick, will soon become available.

 Vueling has recently acquired Flybe’s last remaining Gatwick slots.
 The times below don’t match the exact times of Flybe’s slots and more slots will be acquired from late October so it’s assumed further routes may follow.
 Continue reading “Vueling Launches Gatwick – Alicante”

-Vueling continues its steady, if slightly haphazard expansion in the UK with the launch of a new route from London Gatwick to Santiago de Compostela, the capital of northwest Spain’s Galicia region, from Wednesday 30 March 2016.
+Vueling continues its steady, if slightly haphazard, expansion in the UK with the launch of a new route from London Gatwick to Santiago de Compostela, the capital of northwest Spain’s Galicia region.
+The route operates from Wednesday 30 March 2016.

-The airline will fly to Santiago de Compostela Airport from London Gatwick’s North Terminal three times a week.
+The airline will fly to Santiago de Compostela Airport from London Gatwick’s South Terminal three times a week.

 On other days, indirect routings are available via Vueling’s hub in Barcelona.

 Vueling has a growing presence in the UK, and specifically London, albeit without a natural base.